awslabs/sagemaker-debugger/README.md

 Through the model pruning process using Debugger and `smdebug`, you can iteratively identify the importance of weights, and cut neurons below a threshold you define.
 This process allows you to train the model with significantly fewer neurons, which means a lighter, more efficient, faster, and cheaper model without compromising accuracy.

-Amazon SageMaker Debugger supports TensorFlow, PyTorch, MXNet, and XGBoost frameworks.
+Debugger supports TensorFlow, PyTorch, MXNet, and XGBoost frameworks.
 The following list is a summary of the main functionalities of Amazon SageMaker Debugger:

 - Zero Script Change experience on SageMaker when using [supported containers](#support)